 Not only does the country have an exceptionally high GDP per capita, it is also distributed quite well among its +/- 5 million inhabitants.
 Norway generally has a very low unemployment rate and average and median salaries are high.

 Norway has one of the highest life expectancies

 Strong Points of Norway

 - Norway has a very strong economy and encouraging prospects of development.

 - The high value-added sector of information and communication technologies is, for example, very well developed.

 - The public sector is well organised (around a sovereign fund in surplus that can intervene at any time in the economy) and the country has high quality infrastructure.

 - The workforce is highly skilled, multilingual and has one of the highest purchasing powers in the world.

-- As can be seen from its eighth spot in the World Bank ranking of countries where it is easier to do business (Doing Business Norway 2018), the business environment in Norway is very positive and stable.
+- Norway structurally ranks in the top tier of the World Bank ranking of countries where it is easiest to do business.
+The business environment in Norway is very positive and stable.

 - The banking and financial sectors as well as the fiscal and legal framework are also very robust.